 Queen Elizabeth II’s tour met with phenomenal success.
-An estimated 75% of Australia’s 9 million people glimpsed her in person at least once.
+About 75 per cent of Australia’s nine million people glimpsed her in person at least once.
 The nation was transfixed by their young, glamorous, but seemingly approachable, monarch.

 Prime Minister Robert Menzies, Sydney Morning Herald, 4 February 1954: